ramongduraes/snet-image-bytearray/tutorials/3_CALLING_SERVICE.md

 2) SNET CLI Organizations, list, etc

 Say that this will mostly be done through SNET DApp (or at least be way easier to accomplish there).
-Explain why its important to be able to call services using the command line (so services can call each other and programmers have a simple API to ) commonly used SNET-Cli commands

 - get service metadata to know what it expects
 - snet client call